Champagne Diamond Jewelry

-Cognac and champagne diamond jewelry provide you with an opportunity to enjoy the splendor of diamonds with a more personal and individual personality.
-These unconventional beauties make for a bold fashion statement, versatile enough to be worn as separate pieces of champagne diamond jewelry or as adornments to distinct designer clothing.
+The diamonds falling into the champagne range provide you with an opportunity to enjoy the splendor of diamonds with a distinct and individual personality.
+These unconventional beauties make for a bold fashion statement, versatile enough to be worn as separate pieces of jewelry or as adornments to distinct designer clothing.
 They also make wedding rings and engagement rings an opportunity to express the individual sensibility of your relationship.
 These colorful gemstones will alter your perception of the traditional diamond.

 You may also find champagne diamonds referred to as simply brown diamonds.
-Their tasty appearance pervades the diamond trade with additional descriptive labels such cognac diamonds or chocolate diamonds.
-One might call that champagne diamond ring image above a chocolate diamond ring.
-If you’re examining loose pink diamonds or a canary diamond ring, you may also be examining a type of champagne diamond.
-While they exist in several degrees of a brownish color, as long as they feature clarity and splendor, they’re still champagne diamonds.
+Their tasty appearance pervades the jewelry market with additional descriptive labels such cognac or, as trademarked by the Le Vian Corporation, chocolate diamonds.
+Note: One might call that champagne diamond ring image above a light brown diamond ring, but it can only be titled a “chocolate diamond” if it is cut, branded and sold by Le Vian.

-Be sure to stick with reputable jewelers as dull or light yellow diamonds may simply be low quality diamonds.
+Be sure to stick with reputable jewelers as dull or light yellow diamonds may simply be of low quality.
 These sparkly champagne stones should feature splendor, despite their occasional off-color appearance.

 - What Is A Diamond?